ronilaukkarinen/peikko/README.md

 ### Background

-I'm a Red Hat-guy, so all of my *server* distros have been Red Hat-based.
+I'm a Red Hat-guy, so all of my *home server* distros have been Red Hat-based.
 I first had SUSE for a long time in the 2000s, then CentOS in 2013, now Fedora in 2015.